Types of Linear Regression

 • is the cost function,

-• \lambda is the regularization parameter controlling the penalty’s strength,
+• is the regularization parameter controlling the penalty’s strength,

 Ridge regression uses an L2 -norm penalty, where the sum of the squared coefficients is added to the cost function: